tundish/blathnaid/blathnaid/tale/chapters.rst

 With Compassion
 ---------------

-So he began to knock at the doors of cottages and offer to tell tales of the City.
+So he began to knock at the farms and cottages and offer to tell tales of the City.
 And when the people opened their doors he would talk with them about Compassion; how human sensitivity is manifest spontaneously and authentically.

 Bláthnaid